-If you are turning 21 and hold a non-commercial or provisional driver's license, you may renew 7 days before your birthday.
+If you are turning 21 and hold a non-commercial driver's license, you may renew 7 days before your birthday.
 Your transaction may be required to be completed at an MVA kiosk.
 This does not apply to commercial drivers.

 You can renew one of four ways:

 - The conversion to an 8-year driver’s license and identification card will be implemented over the next few years.
 During this phase-in period, individuals renewing their noncommercial driver’s license or identification card will receive a product with a validity period of a maximum of 5 to 8 years.
 Because the expiration date of the license or identification card is determined by a computer generated selection process, the fee required to renew will vary.
 This fee is prorated (for each year the product is valid) based on the period of validity of the license or identification card which may be for a maximum of 5-8 years.

 - Commercial driver’s licenses will continue to be valid for a maximum of 5-years.

 - If the customer's license is eligible for renewal (not expired, or expired for less than one (1) year), there is a driver license renewal fee.

 - If the customer's license has been expired for one (1) year or more, the driver license (new resident) fee is charged.

 You may skip the visit to the MVA and renew your noncommercial driver’s license by mail if you received a new “renew by mail” packet.

 If you are eligible to renew your license by mail, the MVA will send you a Maryland Mail-In Driver License Renewal Application (form # DL-179A or B) at least 60 days before your current license expiration date.
 Upon receiving the application, carefully review the information included with it.
 You will be required to: